 For years there were no restaurants at the Magic Kingdom that sold alcohol.
 This was Walt Disney’s original vision for his parks as he wanted as much of a family atmosphere as possible without worrying about people drinking too much.

-The Magic Kingdom was completely alcohol-free until 2012 when Be Our Guest opened and began serving wine and beer.
+The Magic Kingdom was completely alcohol-free until 2012 when Be Our Guest opened and began serving wine and beer, and since then more restaurants have also began serving alcohol.

 Unfortunately, the only restaurants at Disney’s Magic Kingdom that serve alcohol are table service restaurants and no alcohol is available at quick service restaurants at this time.